-(5-8)Physical Impairment - There are eight different types of physical impairment:
+(5-8) Physical Impairment - There are eight different types of physical impairment:

-- Impaired muscle power With impairments in this category, the force generated by muscles, such as the muscles of one limb, one side of the body or the lower half of the body is reduced, (e.g. due to spinal-cord injury, spina-bifida or polio). - Impaired passive range of movement Range of movement in one or more joints is reduced in a systematic way.
-Acute conditions such as arthritis are not included.

-- Loss of limb or limb deficiency A total or partial absence of bones or joints from partial or total loss due to illness, trauma, or congenital limb deficiency (e.g. dysmelia). - Leg-length difference Significant bone shortening occurs in one leg due to congenital deficiency or trauma. - Short stature Standing height is reduced due to shortened legs, arms and trunk, which are due to a musculoskeletal deficit of bone or cartilage structures. - Hypertonia Hypertonia is marked by an abnormal increase in muscle tension and reduced ability of a muscle to stretch.
-Hypertonia may result from injury, disease, or conditions which involve damage to the central nervous system (e.g. cerebral palsy). - Ataxia Ataxia is an impairment that consists of a lack of coordination of muscle movements (e.g. cerebral palsy, Friedreich's ataxia). - Athetosis Athetosis is generally characterized by unbalanced, involuntary movements and a difficulty maintaining a symmetrical posture (e.g. cerebral palsy, choreoathetosis). - (09) Intellectual Disability Athletes with a significant impairment in intellectual functioning and associated limitations in adaptive behaviour.
-The IPC primarily serves athletes with physical disabilities, but the disability group Intellectual Disability has been added to some Paralympic Games. - (10) Deaf Impairment People who are born deaf or became deaf at an early age (before language acquisition).
-Deaf people identify themselves as part of a Deaf Culture and Community and are likely to use Auslan (Australian Sign Language) as a first or preferred language. - (11) Arm Bowler Bowlers may use a Bowls Australia approved bowling arm when difficulty has been found in delivering a bowl in the conventional manner because of ongoing ailments such as painful ankles, knees and hips; old sporting injuries; and neck and/or spinal inflexibility arthritis.
-All players using bowling arms need to submit a Bowling Aid Approval Form to Bowls WA with a doctor's letter of support.
-Approved Arm users will be supplied with a letter from Bowls WA.
+- Impaired muscle power With impairments in this category, the force generated by muscles, such as the muscles of one limb, one side of the body or the lower half of the body is reduced, (e.g. due to spinal-cord injury such as spina-bifida or polio). - Impaired passive range of movement Range of movement in one or more joints is reduced in a systematic way.
+Acute conditions such as arthritis are not included. - Loss of limb or limb deficiency A total or partial absence of bones or joints from partial or total loss due to illness, trauma, or congenital limb deficiency (e.g. dysmelia). - Leg-length difference Significant bone shortening occurs in one leg due to congenital deficiency or trauma. - Short stature Standing height is reduced due to shortened legs, arms and trunk, which are due to a musculoskeletal deficit of bone or cartilage structures. - Hypertonia Hypertonia is marked by an abnormal increase in muscle tension and reduced ability of a muscle to stretch.
+Hypertonia may result from injury, disease, or conditions which involve damage to the central nervous system (e.g. cerebral palsy). - Ataxia Ataxia is an impairment that consists of a lack of coordination of muscle movements (e.g. cerebral palsy, Friedreich's ataxia). - Athetosis Athetosis is generally characterized by unbalanced, involuntary movements and a difficulty maintaining a symmetrical posture (e.g. cerebral palsy, choreoathetosis).

+(09) Intellectual Disability - Athletes with a significant impairment in intellectual functioning and associated limitations in adaptive Behaviour.
+The IPC primarily serves athletes with physical disabilities, but the disability group Intellectual Disability has been added to some Paralympic Games.

+(10) Deaf Impairment - People who are born deaf or became deaf at an early age (before language acquisition).
+Deaf people identify themselves as part of a Deaf Culture and Community and are likely to use Auslan (Australian Sign Language) as a first or preferred language.

-If you have further questions contact Denise McMillan, Bowls WA Inclusive Practices Officer (email: denise@bowlswa.com.au mobile: 0449 619 841)
+If you have further questions contact Denise McMillan, Bowls WA Inclusion Officer at denise@bowlswa.com.au or 0449 619 841.